 For starters, online high-yield savings accounts are unbelievably simple to use.
 In most cases, you can open an account online, link your bank and fund your savings account within minutes — although the actual transfer and receipt might take a few business days.
 You can review and manage your account balance right on your smartphone.
 However, the biggest draw for online, high-yield savings accounts is their yield.
 As of late August 2020, the average savings account annual percentage yield (APY) was 0.06%, but some online savings accounts paid 0.80%.

 2. Credit Card Points, Bonuses, Rewards and Perks

 Credit cards?
 How are credit cards a “stable investment”?
-If you think outside the box and are responsible with your finances, many credit cards offer a host of benefits you can use to safely “invest,” including generous sign-up bonuses or additional travel miles or points for certain types of spending.
-Assuming you pay off your full balance each month — which you should to avoid high interest costs — those miles or points can qualify you for extravagant perks such as round-trip airline tickets overseas.
+If you think outside the box and are responsible with your finances, many credit cards offer a host of benefits you can use to safely “invest,” including generous sign-up bonuses, additional travel miles or points for certain types of spending.
+Assuming you pay off your full balance each month — which you should do to avoid high interest costs — those miles or points can qualify you for extravagant perks such as round-trip airline tickets overseas.

 What Types of Bonuses Are Available on Credit Cards?

 Different cards offer different bonus and mile programs, so it’s important to read the fine print to get the best deal.
 Since travel has all but died during the coronavirus pandemic, you might want to look for a good cash-back card.
 In addition to standard cash payback rates of 1.5% or even 2%, some cards offer extra cash back if you spend in certain categories.
 Both the Discover and Chase Freedom cards, for example, offer rotating bonus categories that pay 5% cash back.
 If you’re going to spend money at a grocery store anyway and a card is offering you 5% cash back, you’ll be getting free rewards for something you’d do anyway.
 Just remember to pay your balance in full every month.